kevinwlu/iot/lesson4/README.md

 * Click "Test" tab and enable test for this skill
   * Type or click and hold the microphone button to speak
   * "memory game"

-    "Welcome to memory game.
+    Alexa: "Welcome to memory game.
 I'm going to say three numbers for you to repeat backwards.
 Ready?"
   * "yes"

-    "Can you repeat the numbers 0, 9, 6 backwards?"
+    Alexa: "Can you repeat the numbers 0, 9, 6 backwards?"
   * "six nine zero"

-    "Good job!"
+    Alexa: "Good job!"

 ## Lab 4D: LAMP